 TLDR: Highlighting the amazing things being built in the Radix ecosystem is a priority.
-We need to celebrate ecosystem success better than we have, and we would like feedback on our plan to do this.
-Pending feedback, we will launch this new process on March 10th.
+We need to celebrate ecosystem success better than we have.
+So if you've noticed a project, community activity, or anything else cool in the Radix Ecosystem that deserves recognition, let us know via this link.

 A north-star goal for 2022 (and beyond) is building a robust, innovative, and engaged developer/builder community around the Radix Public Network.
 Why?
 Because it’s you, the builders, who will create and sustain a thriving DeFi ecosystem on Radix.